 Joan was ‘like all the others’ in her village until her thirteenth year.
 “When I was about thirteen, I received revelation from Our Lord by a voice which told me to be good and attend church often and that God would help me.”
 She stated that her ‘Voices’ were Saint Michael the Archangel, Saint Catherine and Saint Margaret.
 At first her ‘Voices’ came to her two or three times a week but as the time for her mission drew near (five years later), they visited her daily telling her to ‘Go into France’ to raise the siege of Orleans, conduct the Dauphin Charles to Reims for his crowning and to drive the English from the land.”

 That simple peasant girl stood her ground against English kings and a motley crew of bishops in the Catholic Church.
 It was a good-ole-boys club in which she was not welcome (little seems to have changed, huh?!).
 One bishop declared that she should be sent home and given a good spanking.
 How dare she think anyone would believe angels spoke to her?
 The audacity of her leading men into battle!
 They would have none of it.
 She was arrested and put on trial by a bunch of weak men who got their underwear all bunched up because she had the strength and courage none of them could come close to.
-And to add insult to injury the French loved her!
 She was too much for their fragile egos.
 They had to make an example of her lest other women got some crazy notion they were meant for more than servitude.
-So, they conspired to condemn her for heresy, witchcraft and violating divine law for dressing like a man (huh?).
-They were hell-bent to prove it was Satan, not angels, that spoke to her and led her astray.
-By conspiring and lying they eventually got what they wanted.
+So, they conspired to condemn her for heresy, witchcraft, and violating divine law for dressing like a man (huh?).
+They were hell-bent on proving it was Satan, not angels, that spoke to her and led her astray.
+By conspiring and lying, they eventually got what they wanted.
 She was put on trial, condemned, and burned at the stake for good measure.
 Needless to say, they hated her and everything she stood for.
-There is even controversy concerning her canonization in 1920 as being more politically than faith motivated.
+There is even controversy concerning her canonization in 1920 as being more politically than faith-motivated.

 Now, don’t start imagining that you would end up like Joan if you followed God’s calling and reconsider what being a warrior asks of you, “No thanks.
 I’ll just hang out here with my Barbie and Macho Ken.”

-Remember in Luke’s gospel when Jesus was hanging on the cross and those cocky rulers sneered at him?
-“You supposedly saved others why don’t you save yourself?Ha!”
+Remember in Luke’s gospel when Jesus was hanging on the cross, and those cocky rulers sneered at him?
+“You supposedly saved others; why don’t you save yourself?Ha!”
 Well, Joan, like Jesus, had the courage all her life to listen and obey God’s call.
 All the while not really knowing what that would entail.
 On the surface, you might conclude that the way it ended for both Joan and Jesus would not make a powerful recruitment tool.
-They both felt abandoned by God at a most critical point in their lives.
-But, God did not abandon them.
-We know how Jesus’ life, death, and resurrection have sustained Christians throughout thousands of years so we can rest assured that God fulfilled his purpose in Jesus even when he was silent.
+They both felt abandoned by God at a critical point in their lives.
+But God did not abandon them.
+We know how Jesus’ life, death, and resurrection have sustained Christians throughout thousands of years, so we can rest assured that God fulfilled his purpose in Jesus even when he was silent.

 As for Joan, I read a fascinating unpublished novel by Virginia Frohlick, The Lost Chronicles, The Story Of Joan of Arc.
-Frohlick by profession is a registered nurse and writes extensively about the wounds sustained by Joan during battle.
-She details (to ad nauseam really) four of those wounds and said each of them alone would have been fatal.
-All this to say that God truly was with Joan and guided her from the moment of her calling at the age of thirteen until her death.
+Frohlick, by profession, is a registered nurse and writes extensively about the wounds sustained by Joan during battle.
+She detailed (to ad nauseam, really) four of those wounds and said each of them alone would have been fatal.
+All this is to say that God truly was with Joan and guided her from the moment of her calling at the age of thirteen until her death.

-Okay, now that we have established the fact that God is totally enamored with you, your brilliance, and your eagerness to answer the battle cry that is your destiny…
+Okay, now that we have established that God is totally enamored with you, your brilliance, and your eagerness to answer the battle cry that is your destiny…